How strong are your hands?

 What gripper should I get?

-For the easiest possible answer, check out our Beginner or Advanced Sets here.
+For the easiest possible answer, check out our Beginner or Intermediate Sets here.

 At minimum, it's nice to have three grippers: one you can rep, one that is difficult yet possible, and a goal gripper.